lightning/bolts/07-routing-gossip.md

   - SHOULD fill `addresses` with an address descriptor for each public network address that expects incoming connections.
   - MUST set `addrlen` to the number of bytes in `addresses`.
-  - MUST place address descriptors in ascending order.
   - SHOULD NOT place any zero-typed address descriptors anywhere.
   - SHOULD use placement only for aligning fields that follow `addresses`.
   - MUST NOT create a `type 1` OR `type 2` address descriptor with `port` equal to 0.
   - SHOULD ensure `ipv4_addr` AND `ipv6_addr` are routable addresses.
-  - MUST NOT include more than one `address descriptor` of the same type.
   - MUST set `features` according to [BOLT #9](09-features.md#assigned-features-flags)
   - SHOULD set `flen` to the minimum length required to hold the `features` bits it sets.